 However, if this day is a holiday, weekend, or in the rare occurrence of a natural disaster, the deadline is typically extended to the next business day.
 For instance, if you’re a monthly filer and filing sales tax for the month of April, and the May 20th deadline falls on a holiday or weekend, you’ll have until May 21st, the following business day, to submit.

-Currently, for 2024-2025, here is the planned sales tax holiday in Arkansas:
+Currently, for 2025, the planned sales tax holiday in West Virginia is:

 |